freedomofpress/securedrop/docs/development/setup_development.rst

 The Docker based helpers are intended for rapid development on the SecureDrop web application and documentation.
+They use Docker images that contain all the dependencies required to run the tests, a demo server etc.

+.. tip:: When run for the first time, building Docker images will take
+         a few minutes, even one hour when your Internet connection is not fast.
+If you are unsure about what happens, you can get a more verbose output by setting the environment variable ``export DOCKER_BUILD_VERBOSE=true``.

-They use Docker images that contain all the dependencies required to run the tests, a demo server etc. The SecureDrop repository is bind mounted into the container and files modified in the container are also modified in the repository.
+The SecureDrop repository is bind mounted into the container and files modified in the container are also modified in the repository.
 This container has no security hardening or monitoring.